binnes/WiFiMeshRaspberryPi/part3/README.md

 You need to connect the Data In, +'ve voltage and ground to the Raspberry Pi as shown in the diagram.
 Take care to ensure that the connections are as shown, as connecting the wrong pins can damage the LED:

 ![ModeMCU LED Wiring](../images/NodeMCU_LED_Wiring.jpg)

+### Connect the NeoPixel
+Connect three female to female jumper wires to the NeoPixel and then follow the [pinout diagram](https://pinout.xyz/#) to connect the jumpers to :
+* Ground - Pin 6
+* Data - Pin 12
+* 3.3v Power - Pin 1

 ## Install Node-RED and Node-RED packages